Black and white apostrophes on top of a yellow background

 Presidents Update: Charlotte Agnew

 Some of us have been working on dissertations this year, some of us have been meeting cohorts for the first time and some of us have still never tried a Cornish pasty.
 Regardless of what we’ve been doing, I’m sure we can all agree that this has been an interesting year as we come away from the pandemic and navigate this new normal.
 I definitely missed the in-person shenanigans but learning how to socialise again has been weird for sure.
-I find myself asking people how they are doing twice whilst
+I find myself asking people how they are doing twice wh

 president blogpresident welfare